The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Structural Signals of Changes in the Dynamics

-Note that whenever the system has a sufficiently large size asymmetry, the presence of the small particles interferes with the clustering and $P^{\ast}_{6}$ reduces as $\phi$ is increased further.
-Following the vertical purple dashed lines, there is a strong correlation between this downward trend in $P^{\ast}_{6}$ and the presence of the minimum in $P^{\ast}_{5}$ (for sufficiently small $R$).
-However, the maximum in $P^{\ast}_{6}$ proved more difficult to fit and I therefore did not do this.
-The intuition is that if the dynamics of the system drastically changes, one would expect there to be frustration.
-This will lead to local neighborhoods distorting,~\textit{e.g.}, see Ref.~\cite{rieser2016divergence}, rather than the system favoring neighborhoods that are close to $q_{\mathrm{r}}(n)$.
-This can also be seen in Fig.~\ref{fig:pdfs}a-c.
+The data shows that the $q$ associated with $P^{\ast}_{5}$ shifts ever closer to $q_{\mathrm{r}}(5)$ as $\phi$ is increased,~\textit{i.e.}, the neighborhoods become increasingly pentagonal.
+The peak-value first increases, then decreases rapidly, see the ESI for additional details~\cite{ESI}.
+In all cases, the decrease sets in as the large-particle neighborhoods tend toward hexagonal,~\textit{i.e.}, beyond the large-particle crossover $P^{\ast}_{5} = P^{\ast}_{6}$.
+This is when the large particles start to form hexagonal-like clusters to allow the system to further densify.
+Note that whenever the system has a sufficiently large size asymmetry, the presence of the small particles interferes with the clustering and $P^{\ast}_{6}$ reduces as $\phi$ is increased further, as local neighborhoods distort~\cite{rieser2016divergence}.
+Following the vertical purple dashed lines in Fig.~\ref{fig:pdfpr}a-c, there is a strong correlation between this downward trend in $P^{\ast}_{6}$ and the presence of the minimum in $P^{\ast}_{5}$ (for sufficiently small $R$).
+However, the maximum in $P^{\ast}_{6}$ proved more difficult to fit, so that I could not ascertain the degree of correlation.

-Examining the orange data in Fig.~\ref{fig:pdfpr}d, I note that the extracted value of $\phi^{\ast}$ lies somewhere between the curves $\max_{\phi} \! \left(n_{\bar{q}}\right)$ and $\phi_{a}$.
-Thus, within the limitations of my numerical analysis, I do not find a direct structural indicator of `arrested dynamics', but one that is very close to it.
-I provide an additional analysis in Appendix~\ref{sec:median} that is moderatly succesful in establishing the $\phi_{a}$ line.
-This suggests that slightly more extensive local measures of the structure, say also accounting for the next-nearest neighbors, would likely be able to locate $\phi_{a}$ more accurately.

 Intriguingly, the minima in $P^{\ast}_{5}$ are also present for $R \gtrsim 0.83$, as indicated by the magenta data in Fig.~\ref{fig:pdfpr}d.
 It appears that the mean value of $\phi^{\ast}$ on this domain is slightly lower than that for smaller $R$ (orange data).
-That is, $\phi^{\ast}$ lies closer to the green dashed line.
-This shows, to the best of my understanding for the first time, a structural indicator of the system changing within the crystalline phase.
-Though it should be noted that what I am picking up on is a very small effect.
-The same effect is present when only focusing on $P_{\phi}(q_{\mathrm{r}}(5))$.
-Examination of system snapshots for $\phi \approx 0.777$ and $R \gtrsim 0.83$ does not reveal anything profound in the structure of the crystalline phase.
-That is, the particle arrangements appear to follow a standard hexagonal pattern, without obvious signs of defects or dislocations.
-This is, however, expected as the presence of pentagonal neighborhoods has dropped off to nearly zero, see Appendix~\ref{sec:frac}.
-The signal that $P^{\ast}_{5}$ picks up is thus a signpost, the origin of which requires interpretation, which I will provide in Section~\ref{sec:geound}.
+That is, $\phi^{\ast}$ lies closer to the orange dashed line.
+This shows, to the best of my understanding, a structural indicator of the system changing within the crystalline phase.
+However, it should be noted that the effect is difficult to obtain and quite subtle.